Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Quantised vortices and the Pitaevskii profile

 \section{Quantised vortices and the Pitaevskii profile}

 Even though the fluid velocity $\mathbf{u}$ obtained from the Madelung transform is manifestly irrotational, vortices may still appear in the system.
 These are the points $\{\mathbf{x}_j\}$ where the density $\rho$, and hence $\psi$, vanish.
-Consequently the phase $\phi$, and hence the velocity $\mathbf{u}$, is undefined at these points.
+Consequently, the phase $\phi$, and hence the velocity $\mathbf{u}$, is undefined at these points.
 The Madelung transformation cannot be made there.
 However, it is precisely at these points where we wish to apply hydrodynamical intuition.
-This is the restriction that motivates the present detailed derivation of the PV model from the 2D NLS.
+It is this paradox that motivates the present detailed derivation of the PV model from the 2D NLS equation.

-To see that the phase defect points represent vortices, consider any closed contour $C$ that embraces such a defect.
+In order to see that the phase defect points represent vortices, consider any closed contour $C$ that embraces such a defect.
 On traversing $C$, the phase $\phi$ must change by a multiple of $2\pi$ in order to keep $\psi$ single-valued.
 One can then define the fluid circulation around $C$,

-whereas $\kappa=0$ on contours that embrace no phase defects.
-We thus identify the phase defects as vortices, and note that the circulation of these vortices is quantised in integer multiples of $4\pi$.
-However vortices with $n\geq 2$ are unstable and decay into elementary vortices with $n=1$ on any general smooth change of the field $\phi$.
-Therefore we only consider elementary point vortices with $\kappa=\pm 4\pi$ for the remainder of this work.
+where $n$ is a positive integer.
+By contrast, $\kappa=0$ on contours that embrace no phase defects.
+We thus conclude that the phase defects are vortices, and note that the circulation of each such vortex is quantised in integer multiples of $4\pi$.
+However, vortices with $n\geq 2$ are unstable and decay into elementary vortices with $n=1$ on any general smooth change of the field $\phi$ (see Ref.\ \citep{patrick2022origin} for the $n=2$ case, and references therein).
+Therefore, we only consider elementary point vortices with $\kappa=\pm 4\pi$ for the remainder of this work.